 1 day before your procedure

 - Do not drink diet liquids, even if you are a diabetic.
-You will become weak and dizzy if you just drink water or low-calorie drinks.
+This may result in feeling weak or dizzy.

 Clear liquid diet

 Any products with any particles of dried food or seasoning